Weight Loss Tips During Thanksgiving

 Eat a small snack on your car ride over.

 Preferably something with protein like an FX Bar or a Protein Shake.
-The typical Thanksgiving strategy of not eating all day and showing up to Mom's famished sounds solid, but when we are starved, we are much more likely to overeat.
-Show up mostly hungry and you’ll find that portion control is much easier.
+The typical Thanksgiving strategy of not eating all day and showing up to Mom's famished sounds solid, but when you are starved, you are much more likely to overeat.
+Show up mostly hungry and you’ll find that portion control is easier.

 Bring a side dish.